Temitope-Apatira/My-portfolio/README.md

 # My-portfolio
-A static Portfolio created using HTML, CSS and JAVASCRIPT
+A Portfolio created using HTML, CSS and JAVASCRIPT